The City on the Edge of Forever: Awards

 When Glen A. Larson claimed that it was Coon who had rewritten the original script and it was this version that was submitted to the Writer's Guild, Ellison said that "pandas will fly out of Glen Larson's ass!".
 He explained that as the credited writer, he had the option of which version of the script to submit to the Guild.
 A further claim was made by writer Don Ingalls, who said that Ellison had admitted in a drunken stupor to him late one night in a bar that he had tidied up and improved the script further prior to submitting it; this was then published in Justman and Solow's Inside Star Trek: The Real Story.
 Ellison repudiated Ingalls' claim, pointing out that he never drank since he did not like the taste and had never been drunk and so this could not have occurred.
 Upon being informed, Solow promised to add a note refuting the claim in a future paperback edition, but then decided to agree with Ingalls' version of the story.

 "The City on the Edge of Forever" was awarded the Hugo Award in 1968 for the "Best Dramatic Presentation" at that year's World Science Fiction Convention.
 This was based on the filmed version, and not Ellison's original.
 But since the script remained credited to Ellison, he won the award once more.
-It was 25 years before another "Star Trek" television program won that award again, the next occasion being for the episode "The Inner Light" from Star Trek: The Next Generation.
+It was 25 years before another Star Trek television program won that award again, the next occasion being for the episode "The Inner Light" from Star Trek: The Next Generation.
 Roddenberry later claimed that he was present at the Hugo Awards, and said that Ellison rushed past him up onto the stage.
 However, he was not present.
-Ellison remarked afterwards when talking about the Hugo win for the filmed version of the script, "I would like to be arrogant enough to think that the script was so good that even butchering it couldn't hurt it" and that compared to the other episodes of Star Trek that it was "a pretty good show".
+Ellison remarked afterwards when talking about the Hugo win for the filmed version of the script, "I would like to be arrogant enough to think that the script was so good that even butchering it couldn't hurt it" and that compared to the other episodes of Star Trek it was "a pretty good show".
 Roddenberry claimed, in response to Ellison's awards wins for the episode, that he had won a Nebula Award for his work on it.
 However, this was untrue, and the Dramatic Presentation category was not created until 1974.